git-cola/git-cola/share/doc/git-cola/relnotes.rst

 ---------
 * The vendored `qtpy` library was updated to `v1.4.2`.

+* `python3-distutils` is needed to build cola on Debian.

 Fixes
 -----
 * Custom color values that did not contain any hexadecimal digits in the